summanerd/front-end-challenge/README.md

 ---

+##### General:
+1. Use plain JS or jQuery for interactions.
+Do not use an MVC framework.
+2. Make sure your code clean and well documented.
+3. Make sure you have cross-browser checked your work.
+4. Code with proper semantic markup, accessibility and performance in mind.

 The top, middle section should appear/work the same as ssense.com products when you scroll up and down the page on desktop.
 The zoom feature should also work and trigger whatever image you click on. https://www.ssense.com/en-us/women/product/31-phillip-lim/beige-utility-belted-jacket/2513528